rschristopher/rschristopher.github.io/src/saving/sovereignty/level-6.md

 | Silver          | ~25–70 HV             | ~1,760°F (960°C)       | Poor: Soft, tarnishes, less durable for stamping. |
 | Gold            | ~20–30 HV             | ~1,947°F (1,064°C)     | Poor: Very soft, expensive, unsuitable for stamping. |

 - **Stainless Steel**: Affordable and corrosion-resistant.
-Widely available in grades 304 or 316.
+Recommended in grades 304 or 316.
 - **Titanium**: Ultra-durable, lightweight, and fire-resistant but more expensive and slightly harder to stamp.
 Ideal for high-value backups.
 - **Tungsten Stamping Kit**: Use a tungsten or steel stamping kit with letter stamps.
 Tungsten stamps are harder, ensuring clear imprints.
 Available at craft stores or online retailers.